vasilakisfil/agrimi/README.md

 #GoatServer

 A very simple threaded web server.
+It is Rack compliant (tested with Sinatra and Rails).

 ###ToDo

-1. <del>Study http headers</del>
-2. <del>Add object isolation for better rspecs</del>
-3. Incorporate PHP parser.
+1. Add support for PUT PATCH HTTP methods
+3. Add support for websockets
+4. Optimize concurrency
+5. Benchmark